 Playa Vista has an unmatched network of parks, open space areas and recreational opportunities.
-There are over 115 acres of open space and 157 acres of parks.
+There are over 165 acres of open space, including approximately 48 acres of parks.
 The community features 29 parks, all open to the public, but privately maintained.
 By design, all of the homes in Playa Vista are only a two- to five-minute walk to at least one of the community parks.
 As a result, there’s likely to be more parks per acre in Playa Vista than in most cities in Southern California.

 In doing its part to be a water-friendly community, all Playa Vista parks are irrigated by city-supplied recycled water and implement a smart

 Playa Vista residents are even able to grow their own fresh flowers, fruits and vegetables year-round at Celedon Gardens and Corner Greens, which both feature community garden plots available on a reservation basis.
 Corner Greens also features an outdoor kitchen with seating to prep and then dine on those farm-to-table meals.

 As part of its commitment to the environment, Playa Vista designed and built a

 51-acre Freshwater Wetlands system consisting of a 25-acre Riparian Corridor and a 26-acre Freshwater Marsh to naturally treat storm water before it enters

 the Ballona Wetlands and Santa Monica Bay.
 The system collects storm water runoff from 442 acres of upstream portions of Playa Vista as well as 614 acres off-site within the watershed.
 Playa Vista’s wetland and marsh system replicates natural filtering techniques.
 Plant materials in the system aid in slowing water flow and act like a sponge by catching sediments with attached pollutants.